fandystar/ParkingLot-Node.js/README.md

 Here's the **cheat sheet** for you!

+Navigates to the root folder,

 Open terminal and type the following:

-Navigates to the root folder.

 1. `npm install` : Installs all the dependencies.